 However, the reality is that the Saltire itself does not appear in recorded history until several centuries later.
 It is not until the late 14th century that we see it come into regular use in Scotland.

 There are also other supposed uses of Saint Andrew’s Cross being used around this period.
 In 1286, the Seal of the Guardians of Scotland – which was used to authenticate legal documents – featured Saint Andrew on his X-shaped cross.
 Additionally, during the reign of King Robert III, the Saint appears on coins of the realm.

 Records suggest that Saint Andrew was not fully adopted as Scotland’s patron saint until around the year 1000AD.
 With such an extended period of time between this event and his supposed adoption as patron saint, one should read this tale with a pinch of salt.

-Regardless of the authenticity of the Saltire’s origin, the story is a compelling one and is still one of the most widely accepted origin stories.
+Regardless of the authenticity of the Saltire’s origin, the story makes for exciting reading and is still a well-favoured origin story.